RGring/drlnd_projects/p1/README.md

 The state space has a size of 37 dimensions.

-The task is considered solved, if the agents reaches a score of 13 or more over 100 consecutive episodes.
+The task is considered to be solved, if the agents reaches a score of 13 or more over 100 consecutive episodes.

 # Installations
 1. Install Python 3